How to Start a Dog Boarding Business

 Before opening your boarding facility, you must take into consideration business and legal matters.
 The first step is to speak with your attorney or accountant about the advantages and disadvantages of forming your business as a sole proprietorship, limited liability company (LLC), or other entity.
 You should also contact your local government to check on zoning regulations and inquire about any permits or licenses that could be necessary to operate the business legally.

-Also, be sure to take out a liability insurance policy, draft official boarding contracts for clients to sign, and establish a protocol for emergency veterinary care if an animal suffers a medical emergency.
+Be sure to take out a liability insurance policy, draft official boarding contracts for clients to sign.
+And make sure to establish a protocol for emergency veterinary care if an animal suffers a medical emergency.

 Find a Facility